opral/monorepo/inlang/source-code/paraglide/paraglide-sveltekit/docs/localised-routing.md

 By default the default language is located on your base path.
 Usually `/`.
 Unlike the other languages it does not have a language prefix.

-This reflects the default `prefixDefaultLanugage: "never"` behavior.
+This reflects the default `prefixDefaultLanguage: "never"` behavior.

-If you want to also have a prefix for the default language, use the `prefixDefaultLanugage: "always"` option.
+If you want to also have a prefix for the default language, use the `prefixDefaultLanguage: "always"` option.

 ```ts
 export const i18n = createI18n(runtime, {